“What’s the plan?”

 To answer your questions I need a little more information.
-So, here are my questions:
+So, here are my questions to you:

 Let’s assume I want to add $25,000 in commission revenue to my agency (growth goal).
-And let’s assume my average sale is $450 (notice: this is commission, not premium).
+And let’s assume my average sale nets me $450 (note: this is commission, not premium).

 Let’s also assume I’m an average salesperson and my closing ratio is 35%.
 Lastly, let’s assume I get my prospects from a direct mail campaign and my response rate is 1.5% of pieces mailed.

 From these assumptions “how much” becomes very clear.

 - I need 56 sales! ($25,000 goal divided by $450 average sale).

 - I need 160 prospects!
 (56 sales divided by 35%).

 - I need to mail 10,650 mail pieces (160 prospects divided by 1.5%)

 Don’t get hung up on whether you think direct mail is the best way to advertise, or whether you think my closing ratio is good or bad.
 That’s not the point.
 The point is, if you know some very basic numbers, you can figure out very easily how much activity you need to reach your goal!

 Everyone has a different idea about the best way to sell insurance.
 We all have different goals, talents, resources, and abilities.
 But we can all achieve our goals with the appropriate amount of activity.